COMAP-Math/imathas-docker/CONTRIBUTING.md

 ```
 http://localhost
 ```
-First run, you will need to configure the database connection and apply any customizations.
+* First run, you will need to configure the database connection and apply any customizations.
+* Make sure you do not have a web proxy set or your wpad.dat allow pass through for localhost!